 For large, established clumps, use a garden fork to dig under the plant, loosening the soil around it.
-When you can get your tool beneath the plant, lift it up from underneath and remove as much of the root system as possible.
+When you can get your tool beneath the plant, lift it from underneath and remove as much of the root system as possible.

 How to Kill Wild Violets With Herbicide

 Mix up a batch of broad-spectrum weed killer in a garden sprayer, following label directions.
 Make sure to wear whatever protective gear the label recommends.

 Add surfactant or a tablespoon of dish soap to the weed killer.
-The waxy leaves of wild violets can cause the herbicide to run off, but the surfactant will help it stick and be absorbed.
+The waxy leaves of wild violets can cause the herbicide to run off, but the surfactant will help it stick so it can be absorbed.

 Spot treat individual wild violet plants with the herbicide mixture, thoroughly wetting all the leaves.

 Observe the plants over the next two to three weeks.
 You should see them begin to turn brown and die.
 Once the wild violets are clearly dead, you can remove the brown leaves by hand.

 If the plants do not die completely after two weeks, treat again with herbicide.
 It is not unusual for some plants to survive the winter and return in the spring.
 If so, give them another treatment of herbicide in the spring as new growth is starting.